info442-spr22/e-team/Rrequirements.md

 ## Home (map) Page:
-1. On the right side of the screen, there is a map shown zoomed into the University of Washington, with the center as the user’s location
+1. On the right side of the screen, there is a map shown zoomed into the University of Washington (the whole map covers an area of a four miles radius from the University of Washington), with the center as the user’s location
-1. On the map, there are different colored map pin icons displaying different incident traffic such as violent incident, homeless people, or dim lights
+1. On the map, there are different colored map pin icons displaying different incident traffic such as violent incident, homeless people, or dim lights.
+Red pin icon refers to crime related reports, yellow pin icon refers to dim light report, purple refers to smell of drug report, green refers to yelling or loud noise report, pink refers to weird people report, and gray refers to the “other” reports (incident type that is not included in the above given choices)
-1. If you click on a pin, it will show a short description of the type of incident that it is on the left side of the page, there is a button labeled as ‘Report an Incident’ where the purpose of this button is for if the user notices an incident around them, they are able to report it.
+1. If you click on a pin, it will show a short description of the type of incident that it is.
+The short description includes the incident type and incident report date.
+1. On the left side of the page, there is a button labeled as ‘Report an Incident’ where the purpose of this button is for if the user notices an incident around them, they are able to report it.
-1. Once clicking the button, it will display a form asking for the Location of the Incident, Incident type, time of encounter, and the description of the incident.
-When the user is finished filling out the form, they have two button options: to submit the form or to cancel the form.
+1. Once clicking the ‘Report an Incident’ button, it will display a form asking for the Location of the Incident, Incident type (in the form of check box), datetime of encounter (in the form of drop down menu), and the description of the incident (in the form of text entry box).
+For this form, the location, incident type, and date of encounter is required entry.
+   * When the user is finished filling out the form, they have two button options: to submit the form or to cancel the form.
    * Clicking the ‘cancel’ button will navigate the user back to the original home page with just the button with ‘Report an Incident’
    * Clicking the submit button will navigate the user to a ‘report submitted’ once submitted successfully and a button to navigate ‘Return to Home Page’
-     * If the user did not properly fill out the first three form questions, they will not be able to continue on, and there will be text in red stating that they are missing information that they need to complete
+     * If the user did not properly fill out the first three form questions, they will not be able to continue on, and there will be text in red stating that they are missing information that they need to complete.( Error message: “Please select an incident type” / “Please select date of encounter” / “Please enter a valid location”)

 ## Non-functional requirement (out of scope)
 1. Performance